The Best Pickleball Paddles For Control!

-If you’re okay paying well over $100 for a pickleball paddle, the Tempest Wave Pro is a fantastic option.
+If you want a new paddle and you’re okay paying well over $100 for a pickleball paddle, the Paddletek Tempest Wave Pro is a fantastic, durable paddle.
 Players absolutely love playing with this paddle – great control and really helpful at the net with quite a bit of pop.
 If you’re good with the price-point, this paddle is worth giving a try.

 More Top Picks – Pickleball Paddles For Playing With Control

 Most paddles offer good power but lack ball control.